mahermassoud/nbs-webapp/README.md

 ## Getting Specific Release

 After cloning, you can get a specific release (releases have tags).
-To do so, get a list of tags, and checkout a release with a specific tag:
+To do so, get a list of tags, and checkout a release with a specific tag.
+For example, to get a release tagged demo_v01_041316:

 `cd ndex-cravat-web-app` <br />
-`git tag -l` -- get a list of tags <br />
+`git tag -l` <br />
-`git checkout tags/demo_v01_041316` -- checkout a release tagged `demo_v01_041316` <br />
+`git checkout tags/demo_v01_041316`  <br />

 ## Running Locally